 Through our annual Request for Proposals (RFP) process, Food Well Alliance provides project-specific grants for up to $25,000 to both non-profit organizations, public institutions and local food enterprises that are working across Atlanta's local food system.

-To date, Food Well Alliance has invested $600,000 through our annual Local Food Grant.
-Get to know our Local Food Grant recipients here.
+To date, Food Well Alliance has invested $1.5 million through our annual Local Food Grant.
+Get to know the 2018 Local Food Grant recipients here.

 Community Garden Grant